helander/node-red-boolean-gates/README.md

 * `Startup filter` - A time period, in seconds, during node startup when no node output is produced.
 * `Default output` - Select what to happen if not enough input is available.
 No output, true or false are the options.
 This function is not available in case the `Startup filter` period is 0 seconds.

+It should be noted that, the application of these configurations might not be required on all nodes in a flow.
+If a node "early" in a flow do not produce output, that will impact other nodes further "down" the flow.
+In many cases, it may be enough to apply these configurations in the gate nodes where signals are entering the boolean "circuit".

 ### Entrance function